scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1)/Scene 14.md

 **Sera:** I tried so hard to get myself adopted.
 The children I befriended one by one got adopted.
 Until it was just me.
 And as I got older, the chances of my adoption grew slimmer.

 **Sera:** When my parents adopted me, I had all but given up hope.
 I thought I was unwanted, unlovable for reasons I don't even know.
-So when they adopted me, I fought hard for their approval, to show them that their choice wasn't a mistake, that they wouldn't regret taking me in
+So when they adopted me, I fought hard for their approval, to show them that they didn't make a mistake, that they wouldn't regret taking me in.

+**Alex:** Did something happen?

+**Sera:** My parents were politicians.
+And by that standard, they were two of the best at what they did.
+They knew how to twist people's words against them.
+They knew how to put people down and make themselves look good simultaneously.
+They knew how to lie, cheat, manipulate, intimidate... while looking good.

+**Sera:** For a few years, I didn't think much about it.
+I was grateful to them and looked up to them.
+Then one day, I heard them talking about their supporters at dinner.
+It was... horrible what they were saying.

+**Sera:** I couldn't get the conversation out of my head - my rose-tinted lenses had cracked.
+And from that point on, everything they said and did, every speech they gave, was filtered through those lenses and only served to add to the cracks.
+Eventually, I had to accept the fact that my parents weren't good people.

+**Sera:** And dammit... my heart broke.

+**Sera:** Blocking their legislation... was just what the news saw.
+I had tried so hard to convince my parents to drop it.
+But they didn't think I could do anything - I mean I had just graduated college - what can a small fry like me do?
+And then I had no choice but to betray them.

+**Sera:** The press hailed me as a hero, but I didn't care about any of that.
+The look my parents gave me, the look of hatred...
+I tried to do the right thing, and I lost the people I loved the most.

+***Short silence.***

 **Alex:** Hey, when the time machine's built and verified to work, I call dibs on the first thing we do with it.